-Finally, members of staff will see the amount of at-home work to be increased well above prepandemic levels for the duration of the requirement of social distancing.
+Finally a majority of students and members of staff will see the amount of at-home work to be increased well above pre-pandemic levels for the duration of the requirement of social distancing.
 While some individuals may find this advantageous, others will not.
+In addition to allowing, once buildings are able to re-open, individuals to retrieve items from offices to ensure a more comfortable and safe home-working environment and ensuring homeworking risk assessment are undertaken, we have made mental health links available on the school Sharepoint site to which all members of staff have access.